tarmeli/fullstackopen-2019.github.io/src/content/osa1/part1d.md

 ### Old React

 <!-- Tällä kurssilla käyttämämme tapa React-komponenttien tilan määrittelyyn, eli [state hook](https://reactjs.org/docs/hooks-state.html) on siis uutta Reactia ja käytettävissä versiosta [16.8.0](https://www.npmjs.com/package/react/v/16.8.0) lähtien.
 Ennen hookeja Javascript-funktioina määriteltyihin React-komponentteihin ei ollut mahdollista saada tilaa ollenkaan, tilaa edellyttävät komponentit oli pakko määritellä [Class](https://reactjs.org/docs/react-component.html)-komponentteina Javascriptin luokkasyntaksia hyödyntäen. -->
-In this course we use the the [state hook](https://reactjs.org/docs/hooks-state.html) to add state to our React components, which is a part of the newer versions of React and is available from version [16.8.0](https://www.npmjs.com/package/react/v/16.8.0) onwards.
-Before hooks there was no way of adding state to React functional components.
-Components that required state had to be defined as React [class](https://reactjs.org/docs/react-component.html) components, using the JavaScript class syntax.
+In this course we use the the [state hook](https://reactjs.org/docs/hooks-state.html) to add state to our React components, which is a part of the newer versions of React and is available from version [16.8.0](https://www.npmjs.com/package/react/v/16.8.0) onward.
+Before the addition of hooks there was no way to add state to React functional components.
+Components that required state had to be defined as React [class](https://reactjs.org/docs/react-component.html) components using the JavaScript class syntax.

 <!-- Olemme tällä kurssilla tehneet hieman radikaalinkin ratkaisun käyttää pelkästään hookeja ja näin ollen opetella heti alusta asti ohjelmoimaan "huomisen" Reactia.
 Luokkasyntaksin hallitseminen on kuitenkin sikäli tärkeää, että vaikka funktiona määriteltävät komponentit ovat Reactin tulevaisuus, on maailmassa miljardeja rivejä vanhaa Reactia, jota kenties sinäkin joudut jonain päivänä ylläpitämään.
 Dokumentaation ja internetistä löytyvien esimerkkien suhteen tilanne on sama, törmäät class-komponentteihin välittömästi. -->
-In this course we have made the slightly radical decision to use hooks exclusively from day one, to ensure that we are learning the React of the future.
+In this course we have made the slightly radical decision to use hooks exclusively from day one, to ensure that we are learning the React style of the future.
 Even though functional components are the future of React, it is still important to learn the class syntax as there are billions of lines of old React code that you may end up maintaining in the future.
 The same applies to documentation and examples of React that you may stumble across on the internet.

 <!-- Tutustummekin riittävällä tasolla class-komponentteihin hieman myöhemmin kurssilla. -->
 We will get to learn more about React class components later on in the course.